Pranab-pronay/Sentiment-analysis-using-Alexnet/README.md

-# Sentiment Analysis using Alexnet
+# Sentiment Analysis using CNN based model Alexnet

 Sentiment Analysis is the most common text classification tool that analyses an incoming comments and determines whether the particular sentiment is positive,